bbauska/UC-Davis-Inter-jQuery/readme.md

 earlier in your notes?
 What pieces of functionality can you identify?
 Really look at it and think about, okay, what&apos;s going on here?
 There&apos;s a button.
 What can you observe?
 There&apos;s a button when you click it, what happens?
 How does that happen?
-Use that **inspector** to see what the different parts of the page are.
+Use that <b>inspector</b> to see what the different parts of the page are.
 What happens in each part of those pages as you&apos;re playing the game.
 Anything else you can notice, take five minutes, just take five minutes and really write this out as best